-She had no idea how important they would prove to be to her MBA ROI.
-She went from career switcher to entrepreneur back to making a career change—ultimately landing a position with McKinsey & Company.
+She had no idea how important they would prove to be to her ROI.
+She went from part-time MBA career switcher to entrepreneur back to making a career change—ultimately landing a position with McKinsey & Company.

 It’s not that work as a sustainability specialist at Levi Strauss & Co. wasn’t satisfying,but she was curious about what else was out there.
 Success in a business plan competition with a full-time MBA student prompted the duo to see if they could launch their own enterprise.
 While she enjoyed that, it wasn’t quite right either.